leo92kgred/tf2ss_se/README.md

 \dfrac{b_2}{a_3} & \dfrac{b_1}{a_2} & 0 & 0
 \end{bmatrix} x + 0*u$$

-So I got An, Bn, Cn, Dn matrix and it works in the impulse response.
+So I get An, Bn, Cn, Dn matrix and it works in the impulse response.

 <pre>
 <code>